 People take nucleic acid tests in Xining, Qinghai

+Medical workers take swab samples from citizens for nucleic acid tests during a rainy day in Chengxi District of Xining, northwest China's Qinghai Province, May 8, 2022.
+(Xinhua/Fan Peishen)

-A medical worker takes a swab sample from a citizen for a nucleic acid test in Chengxi District of Xining, northwest China's Qinghai Province, May 7, 2022.
-(Xinhua/Zhang Long)
+A medical worker takes a swab sample from a kid for a nucleic acid test during a rainy day in Chengxi District of Xining, northwest China's Qinghai Province, May 8, 2022.
+(Xinhua/Liu Zexing)

-Aerial photo shows people lining up for nucleic acid tests in Chengxi District of Xining, northwest China's Qinghai Province, May 7, 2022.
-(Xinhua/Zhang Long)
+People line up for nucleic acid tests during a rainy day in Chengxi District of Xining, northwest China's Qinghai Province, May 8, 2022.
+(Xinhua/Zhou Shengsheng)

 Photos